willymcallister/willymcallister.github.io/_articles/six-ways-to-generate-electricity.md

 {% include img.html img="piezoelectricity.gif" alt="piezoelectricity" %}

-HEAT (thermoelectricity) — Voltage is produced by heating the junction between two different metals.
-This device is called a *thermistor* and it is used to sense temperature.
+HEAT (thermoelectricity) — Voltage is produced by heating the junction between two different metals that have been welded together.
+This device is called a *thermocouple*.
+It is used to sense temperature.
+The schematic symbol looks like this,

-{% include img.html img="thermistor.jpg" alt="thermistor" %}{: height="200px" :}
+{% include img.html img="thermocouple-symbol.svg" alt="thermocouple schematic symbol" %}{: height="100px" :}

 LIGHT (photoelectricity) — Voltage is produced when light hits a photosensitive (light sensitive) substance.
 Semiconductor materials like silicon are light sensitive.
 A *photodiode* is in a package with a window on top to allow light to hit the diode.
 The amount of light changes the conductivity of the diode.